Posted on Sunday, September 6th, 2015 at 1:40 pm.

 When you think about therapy, your mind initially thinks about the more traditional types of theory that involve discussions, group discussions and counselling.
 However, art therapy provides a different way of processing emotions and analysing feelings.

-Sometimes it can be hard to put into words how you feel, which is where art therapy van be an extremely useful tool in undertaking your own thoughts and emotions.
+Sometimes it can be hard to put into words how you feel, which is where art therapy can be an extremely useful tool in undertaking your own thoughts and emotions.

 Since it helps with mental health, art therapy is particularly beneficial for those that have suffered emotional trauma, domestic abuse, anxiety, depression, physical violence, substance misuse or other psychological issues.

-Art therapy used in conjunction with addiction treatment is something that we offer at Cassiobury Court, as we believe its hugely beneficial in helping recovering addicts to express themselves and learn how to manage emotion.
+Art therapy used in conjunction with addiction treatment is something that we offer at Cassiobury Court, as we believe it’s hugely beneficial in helping recovering addicts express themselves and learn how to manage emotions.

-When you suffer with an addiction, due to the mental health implications, your emotions often become heighten, meaning that you become more irritable, anxious, depressed and find it harder to judge emotion on others as you become more self-conscious.
+When you suffer from addiction due to mental health implications, your emotions often become heightened, meaning that you become more irritable, anxious, depressed and find it harder to judge the emotions of others as you become more self-conscious.

-Therefore, at Cassiobury Court we provide Therapeutic Art Therapy to clients twice a week as part of their recovery programme.
+Therefore, at Cassiobury Court we provide Therapeutic Art Therapy to clients as part of their recovery programme.
 These sessions will give you the chance to visualise your emotions and eventually verbalise them.

 There are three ways in which art therapy can be used and these include: